Engine stand

 Engine stand (red) holding a partially disassembled combustion engine.

 An engine stand is a tool commonly used to repair large heavy gasoline or diesel engines.
 It uses a heavy cantilevered support structure to hold the engine in midair so that the mechanic has access to any exposed surface of the engine.
 They are often referred to as cherry pickers.
 These can be used to take a motor out of or put a motor into a vehicle, as well as mount it to dissect the motor and fix its internal components, without the uncomfortable positions one may encounter working on it while it is still in the engine bay.
-Many of the stands rotate to give the mechanic easy access to any point on the engine at any time.
-This makes the engine building process way smoother.
+Many stands feature a rotating mounting head that allows the mechanic to access any part of the engine with ease, making the engine-building process much smoother.

 The engine stand is commonly used in combination with the engine crane to remove or install an engine in a vehicle, break in that engine, and perform repairs.

 Motivation

-While small single-piston engines can commonly be laid on a table for repair, a large engine is normally meant to be supported from its engine mounts or from the flywheel transmission case mounts, and fragile components such as oil pans and valve covers would be crushed if the large engine were placed on a flat surface.
+While small single-piston engines can commonly be laid on a table for repair, a large engine is normally meant to be supported from its engine mounts or from the flywheel transmission case mounts, and fragile components such as oil pans and valve covers could be crushed if the large engine were placed on a flat surface.